-The clinical component of the fellowship involves evaluation and management of patients with all forms of cerebrovascular disorders, performing and interpreting non-invasive cerebrovascular studies and participating in clinical treatment trials.
+The clinical component of the Vascular Neurology Fellowship involves evaluating and managing patients with all forms of cerebrovascular disorders, performing and interpreting noninvasive cerebrovascular studies, and participating in clinical treatment trials.

-Your clinical training would include rotations in the outpatient Cerebrovascular Clinic in the Department of Neurology, and on the inpatient Stroke and Cerebrovascular Disease hospital service.
-The inpatient experience includes the opportunity to care for patients with cerebrovascular diseases in the Neurological Intensive Care Unit, including those with acute ischemic stroke, subarachnoid hemorrhage and intracerebral hemorrhage.
+Your clinical training includes rotations in the outpatient cerebrovascular clinic in the Department of Neurology and on the inpatient stroke and cerebrovascular disease hospital service.
+The inpatient experience includes the opportunity to care for patients with cerebrovascular diseases in the Neurology/Neurosurgery Intensive Care Unit, including those with acute ischemic stroke, subarachnoid hemorrhage and intracerebral hemorrhage.

 Because Mayo is the primary cerebrovascular disease and stroke care provider for a large geographical area, the hospital practice includes local patients with common and uncommon cerebrovascular disorders.
-In addition, as a tertiary referral center, national and international patients are referred for all types of cerebrovascular disorders.
+In addition, as a tertiary referral center, Mayo sees national and international patients who are referred for all types of cerebrovascular disorders.

-In the outpatient Cerebrovascular Clinic rotation, as a stroke fellow, you will have the opportunity to evaluate patients new to Mayo Clinic referred directly to Neurology, and also consultations referred from other Mayo health care providers.
-Patients seen in the Clinic present with a wide range of cerebrovascular disorders.
-Common diagnoses include asymptomatic carotid occlusive disease, transient ischemic attack, cerebral infarction of all types and mechanisms, intracranial aneurysms and vascular malformations, vasculitis and a variety of other cerebrovascular disorders.
+In the outpatient cerebrovascular clinic rotation, you have the opportunity to evaluate patients new to Mayo Clinic who are referred directly to the Department of Neurology, and also consultations referred from other Mayo health care providers.
+Patients seen in the clinic present with a wide range of cerebrovascular disorders.
+Common diagnoses include asymptomatic carotid occlusive disease, transient ischemic attack, cerebral infarction of all types and mechanisms, intracranial aneurysms and vascular malformations, vasculitis, and a variety of other cerebrovascular disorders.

-Your training will include cerebrovascular conferences and other clinical conferences in the Department of Neurology.
-These include:
+Your training includes cerebrovascular conferences and other clinical conferences in the Department of Neurology, including:

 - Weekly rotating subspecialty conference

-The Cerebrovascular Division participates in each of these rotating conferences.
-The evidence based medicine program, case conferences, visiting faculty conferences, and all didactic courses are open to both residency program members and fellows in all subspecialties.
+The Division of Cerebrovascular Diseases participates in each of these rotating conferences.
+The evidence-based medicine program, case conferences, visiting faculty conferences, and all didactic courses are open to both residency program members and fellows in all subspecialties.